 Transition from Viaduct Bridge Piers to At-Grade HSR Track Foundation

-Girder Viaduct Bridge Segments Construction Yard-- The Process
+Girder Viaduct Bridge Segments Construction Yard-- The Process of Constructing 800 ton Viaduct Bridge Segments, each 32 meters in length.

 Winter Prep.
 Temperatures fall so low, that construction must take a two month break